-We’re not talking here about the process of configuring your web-hosting account for site installation purposes.
-What we are talking about, is fine-tuning settings and options in your server that affect how you will handle web traffic …
+We’re not talking about the process of configuring your hosting account for installation purposes.
+What we are talking about, is fine-tuning settings and options in your server that affect how your site will handle web traffic …

-(In the configuration stage, your server settings need to be fine-tuned for handling both good and bad traffic)
+(During the configuration phase, your web hosting account settings need to be checked for handling both good and bad traffic)

-Not all web traffic is positive traffic.
-Some of the web traffic your business will attract will be unwelcome traffic like bot spam, malicious threats, bot-hacking attempts, etc.
+Not all traffic is welcome traffic.
+Some of the traffic your business may attract will be unwanted traffic like spam, security threats, bot-hacking attempts, etc.

-This stage of the configuration process, therefore, requires evaluating your needs, planning for both good and unwanted traffic and adjusting settings in your server accordingly.
-This can include things like configuring server-level spam protection and preventing security threats, to configuring your domain and email forwarding, setting up htaccess and error page redirections, etc …
+This area of the configuration process, therefore, requires evaluating your needs, planning for good and unwelcome traffic and then adjusting settings in your server accordingly.
+This can include looking at things like integrating spam protection and security threat prevention, to configuring your domain and email forwarding, etc …

 (Have you configured your hosting control panel settings for handling things like emails, page errors, etc?)